tzurp/playwright-performance-demo/README.md

 # playwright-performance-demo
 This is a demo for the Playwright-performance plugin.
 -----------------------------------------------------
-After cloning the project do:
-npm install
-to run the test execute:
-npx playwright test
+After cloning the project run the commands: npm install npx playwright install to run the test run the command: npx playwright test